 For certain on premise licenses for security software, the customer derives substantially all of the benefit from these arrangements through the third-party delivered software maintenance which provides software updates and other support services.
 We do not have control over the delivery of these performance obligations, and accordingly we are the agent in these transactions.
 We recognize revenue for security software net of the related costs of sales at the point in time when our vendor and customer accept the terms and conditions in the sales arrangement.
-Cloud products allow customers to use hosted software over the contractual period without taking possession of the software and are provided on a subscription basis.
-We do not exercise control over these products and therefore are an agent in these transactions.
-We recognize revenue for cloud products net of the related costs of sales at the point in time when our vendor and customer accept the terms and conditions in the sales arrangements.
+Cloud products allow customers to use hosted software over the control over these products and therefore are an agent in these transactions.
+We recognize revenue for cloud products net of the related costs of sales at the point in time when our vendor and customer accept the terms and therefore are an agent in these transactions.
+We recognize revenue for cloud products net of the related costs of sales at the point in time when our vendor and customer accept the terms and conditions in the sales arrangement.